Things to include in student portfolios for science

 This is a photo of a project we did with magnets.
 The children sorted a set of objects onto a sorting mat into two groups: magnetic and non-magnetic.
 I took a digital picture of each child as they completed the project, and printed them on plain paper to go in the portfolio.
 Here’s a Magnet Sorting sheet to use with this activity.

-Making Paste Experiment
+Making Glue Experiment

 Trace each child’s hand on a piece of paper.
 Have them color on an index card with their pencil to make a layer of graphite on the card.
 Children rub their finger on the graphite, then press tape onto their finger, pull it off and tape it onto the same finger on the paper hand.
 When they are finished, children look at their fingerprints with a magnifying glass.